LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

    * For starters, taking off your side panel can improve thermals in airflow limited scenarios; if they do, a case with more airflow will help thermals considerably.
    * Repasting your GPU with a high-quality paste such as NT-H2, KPX, GELID GC-Extreme, or MX-4/5 (budget).
 It’ll last a long time and has an incredible impact on temperatures.
    * Deshrouding and adding fans such as Phanteks T30s, Noctua NF-A12x25s, or ARCTIC P12s (budget) are also a good way to improve temps as stock fans tend to not be that great.
    * A more aggressive fan curve on your CPU, GPU, or case can help with airflow and thermals.
-Go as high as your audibly tolerable.
+Go as high as audibly tolerable.
    * Removing dust filters can help with airflow due to the misalignment of holes.
    * Some GPU backplates act as an insulator instead of a heat dissipator and replacing/removing it may be beneficial.
    * A PCI fan bracket mounted with fans blowing directly under the GPU may improve airflow.